 Download plugins only from trusted sources such as the WordPress repository or CodeCanyon.
 Regularly delete WordPress plugins and themes you don’t use any more.
 Check the status of the plugins you do use to see if they’re being updated and maintained by the developer.

-5. Local system
+5. Using Insecure Local System

 Sometimes, it may be your computer itself that’s not secure.
 If someone hacks into your system, they can easily access your WordPress site because in most cases, the wp-admin is already logged in and open.